Shirley Fletcher Horn: Career

 Horn has been actively involved in the governance of Missanabie Cree First Nation.
 She served as the Chief of the First Nation from 1995 to 2001 and has also sat on the community's Elders Council.

 Along with Michael Cachagee and others Shirley was a founding member of the Children of Shingwauk Alumni Association and the Shingwauk Education Trust.
 She has held many positions within the Children of Shingwauk Alumni Association include president, vice-president, heritage committee member, and executive board member.

 She is also well known Cree artist and her artistic work has been exhibited both locally and provincially.
 In 2009, Shirley and her sister Jackie Fletcher founded the Echoes of the World Drum Festival in Sault Ste Marie, Ontario.
 She was one of the artists selected to participate in the Project of Heart commemoration initiative.
 Her sculptural contribution to this project is installed in the East Wing of Algoma University.

 Since 2015 Shirley has been working with the Soulpepper theater company on their imagiNation initiative.
 Playwright Falen Johnson is currently working on a play chronicling the life of Horn in context of the history of Residential Schools in Canada.

 On June 13, 2015 Horn was installed as the first ever Chancellor of Algoma University.

 In 2016, Horn worked with Donna Hilsinger and Malgorzata Nowacka-May, Artistic Director of The Chimera Project, to create "Bears Stars and Trees" an interpretive dance art piece reflecting on the seven grandfather teachings.

 Horn was the 2022 recipient of the Thomas Symons Award for Commitment to Conservation, presented by the Ontario Heritage Trust.

+Horn was among the 2025 Order of Ontario appointees.